Jberczel/jberczel.github.io/_posts/2015-01-21-transitioning-to-haml.md

 ---

 Well I finally experimented with [haml](http://haml.info/).
-Surprisingly, it felt pretty easy transitioning from using html files embedded with erb to haml files.
+Surprisingly, it felt relatively easy transitioning from  html files (embedded with erb) to haml files.

 As the documentation suggests: